zepam/Glossary/README.md

 **Overfitting:** It occurs when a model learns to perform exceptionally well on the training data but struggles to generalize its performance to new, unseen data.

+**Underfitting:** Occurs when a machine learning model is too simple to capture the underlying patterns in the training data, resulting in poor performance on both the training and testing data.